Optimal and Safe Estimation for High-Dimensional Semi-Supervised Learning: Introduction

 In the supervised setting with $n$ labeled observations, a number of penalized estimators have been proposed to estimate $\btheta^*$, such as lasso \citep{lasso} and Dantzig selector \citep{candes2007}.
-For statistical inference, there has been some recent research on debiased lasso estimators for hypothesis tests and confidence intervals, for example, \cite{zhang2011confidence,vandegeer2014,javanmard2018,cai2015confidence,ning2017,neykov2018unified}, a list that is far from exhaustive.
-While significant progress has been made towards understanding the estimation and inference in the fully supervised setting, there is very limited research in the semi-supervised setting.
+While significant progress has been made towards understanding the estimation in the fully supervised setting, there is very limited research in the semi-supervised setting.
 It is important to observe that under (\ref{eq_model}), since the linear regression is the working model, the covariate $X$ is no longer the ancillary statistic for the regression parameter $\btheta^*$.
-Therefore, the information of $X$ in the unlabeled data may improve the estimation and inference of $\btheta^*$.
-In particular, we answer two critical questions the presence of the unlabeled data poses. \begin{itemize} \item[Q1:] Can we use the labeled data as well as the unlabeled data to construct a semi-supervised estimator for $\btheta^*$ such that its convergence rate is faster than the supervised estimators (e.g., lasso and Dantzig selector)? \end{itemize}

-In {the literature}, \cite{predictionloss} proposed a modified lasso estimator of $\btheta^*$ in the semi-supervised setting and showed that the excess risk of their estimator in prediction has the same rate of convergence as the standard lasso estimator.
-Their results neither confirm nor deny the existence of estimators with improved statistical rate when unlabeled data are available.
-To the best of our knowledge, this question remains an open problem.
+Therefore, the covariate $X$ in the unlabeled data, usually with a much bigger sample size than the labeled data, is informative and may be beneficial for estimating $\btheta^*$.